A scrumptious dish to enjoy the flavors of Fall – Acorn Squash Stuffed with Chicken Sausage, Quinoa and Peppers.

 - Brush the inside and top edge of the squash shells with some of the olive oil (enough to coat the flesh); season with salt and pepper.
 Place, cut side down, on the prepared cookie sheet and bake for 35 to 40 minutes, or until tender when poked with a fork.

 - Remove from oven (leave oven on), flip over, put back on same pan and set aside.
-When cool enough to handle, using a spoon scrape out the squash flesh, leaving a ½-inch shell.
-Set both the shells and the flesh aside.
+When cool enough to handle, using a spoon scrape out the squash flesh, leaving a 1/2-inch shell.
+Chop the flesh.
+Set both the shells and chopped flesh aside.

 - In a medium saucepan, stir together broth and quinoa.
 Bring to a boil, then cover, reduce heat and simmer for 15 minutes or until the broth has evaporated.
 Remove from heat and let sit covered for 5 minutes.
 Remove cover and set aside.

-- In a small mixing bowl, stir together the cheese, breadcrumbs and nuts.
-Sprinkle over the squash filling and bake until heated through and the cheese melts, around 15 minutes.
+- In a small mixing bowl, stir together cheese, breadcrumbs and nuts.
+Sprinkle over the squash filling.
+Press down gently on topping to adhere.
+Bake stuffed squash until heated through and the cheese melts, around 15 minutes.
 Watch carefully as the nuts can burn.
-Serve immediately.

 Make ahead: shells can be prepared and filled earlier in the day, cooled, covered and refrigerated.
 Bring to room temperature before sprinkling on cheese topping and baking.